What is ISPS Code?

 Level 3 applies for a period of time when there is a probable or imminent risk of a security incident.

-Cargo operations, store deliveries, going alongside or departing port, accepting visitors and ballasting/ de-ballasting may be cancelled.
+Cargo operations, store deliveries, going alongside or departing port, accepting visitors, and ballasting/ de-ballasting may be canceled.

 The vessel may have the same or higher security level than that of the port.
-However, in no case that their level of security be lower than that of the port facility.
+However, in no case that their level of security is lower than that of the port facility.

 ISPS Certification

-Certificates are issued to ships complying the International Code for the Security of Ships and of Port Facilities (ISPS Code).
+Certificates are issued to vessels complying with the International Code for the Security of Ships and of Port Facilities (ISPS Code).

 Port State Control Officers often check them if they are still valid.
-If not, the vessel could face fine or penalties.
+If not, the vessel could face fines or penalties.

 International Ship Security Certificate

-This certifies that the security system and any associated security equipment of the ship has been verified in accordance with the ISPS Code.
+This certifies that the security system and any associated security equipment of the vessel have been verified in accordance with the ISPS Code.

 The certificate also states that the vessel has an approved Ship Security Plan (SSP).